120 knitting stitch patterns

 Stocking stitch

-When you think of knitting you probably think of this iconic stitch pattern.
 Stocking stitch is one of the most widely used knitting stitch patterns, and for good reason – it's simple to work and produces a beautiful, flexible fabric.
-Try it with our headband knitting pattern and knitted heart pattern.

 Rib stitch

-Discover how to alternate between knit and purl stitches on the same row to create the all-important stretchy rib stitch, used for hems, cuffs, and edges on garments and more.
-Give twisted rib a go with our knitted cactus pattern, and 2x2 rib with our knitted poppy pattern.
+Switch between knit and purl stitches on the same row to create stretchy rib stitch, often used for hems, cuffs, and edges on garments.

 Moss stitch